 - In the Wimzie's House episode "Achoo!" (a.k.a.
 "Nothing to Sneeze At"), Wimzie thinks she's allergic first to her grandma Yaya, and then to her father Rousso, but it turns out that she's really allergic to bell peppers.

 "We need to find / be warned about a certain creature, and happen to be allergic to it!"

 - Teen Titans: Starfire's allergy to a metal used in a certain bomb (and lots of other stuff)

-- The Secret of NIMH: Jeremy's cat allergy, warning them that 'dragon' the farmers cat is near and distracting him when he does arrive.
+- The Secret of NIMH: Jeremy's cat allergy, warning them that the farmer's cat is near and distracting him when Dragon does arrive.

 - In the Goosebumps book I Am Your Evil Twin, the main character uses his peanut allergy to distinguish himself from his evil clone—since they aren't sure how allergies work, he supposes that the clone might not have it.
 (After the climactic test, though, it turns out that the clone swapped out the test food for one that he wasn't allergic to, and then made himself throw up so everyone would think he was the real thing.)